khanoass/Boids/README.md

 ## Sidenote
 This implementation is totally homemade and some bugs or weird behaviours are to be expected.
 Anyway, I had a fun time testing with these objects.

-Also, all the sources are totally free to use, no need to mention or credit anything *except the use of the SFML, if used, as mentioned on their website @ https://www.sfml-dev.org/license.php*.
+Also, all the sources are totally free to use, no need to mention or credit anything *although mentioning the use of the SFML, if used, would be greatly appreciated, as mentioned on their website @ https://www.sfml-dev.org/license.php*.

 Have fun!